The Children's Literature Unit (CLU) comprises a distinguished group of academics and authors.

 One of the distinctive strengths of this research cluster, unique in the UK, is the wide historical range covered by its researchers.
 Professor Kate Chedgzoy's work explores the concept of a 'renaissance for children'.
 A particular focus in on Shakespeare for children.
 This work links with research into Elizabethan child players by Dr Shehzana Mamujee, and by Professor Peter Reynolds, who has been commissioned to recreate early modern performances of plays originally written for child or adolescent actors by the Australian Research Council History of the Emotions in Europe project based at the University of Western Australia.
 Professor Matthew Grenby is interested in how 'Children's Literature' came to establish itself as a separate and successful sector of print culture in the long eighteenth century, and Dr Laura Kirkley, works on eighteenth-century Anglo-French children's writers.
 Dr Martin Dubois focuses on nineteenth-century children's literature, with a particular expertise in nonsense writing.

 We also have extensive research expertise in modern and contemporary children's literature and culture.
 Professor Kim Reynolds' forthcoming monograph will be entitled Modernism, the Left, and Progressive Writing for Children, 1900-1945.
-She has written a series of articles exploring attitudes to the First World War in children's books, which links to research by Dr Lise Jaillant on pre-WWI writing for children in its political contexts and the Leverhulme Trust-funded project Approaching War: Childhood, Culture and the First World War, led by Dr Stacy Gillis in collaboration with colleagues in Australia and Canada.
+She has written a series of articles exploring attitudes to the First World War in children's books, which links to the Leverhulme Trust-funded project Approaching War: Childhood, Culture and the First World War, led by Dr Stacy Gillis in collaboration with colleagues in Australia and Canada.
 Dr Lucy Pearson works chiefly on British children's publishing of the 1960s and 1970s, while Dr Helen Freshwater has received a Philip Leverhulme Prize for her research into the representation of children and childhood in contemporary British theatre and performance.
 Moving beyond the contemporary, our work includes Professor Grenby's AHRC-funded 'Heritage Stories' project investigating on the role of narrative in engaging children with heritage, specifically using digital technology, Dr Pearson's interests in fan cultures and digital media, and Professor Reynolds' investigation of future directions, and aesthetic and ideological experimentation, in children's literature.

 Professor Matthew Grenby discusses his research in the following video: